Dhghomon/easy_rust/README.md

 NOW
 ```

-Input: `cargo run LOWERCASE Does this work too?`
+Input: `cargo run lowercase Does this work too?`

 ```text
 does